jmarcos-cano/Doke/README.md

 that will let you:

 - run unit tests inside temporarily docker container
-- build your source code inside temporarily docker container and generate a Docker images with label-schema included.
+- build your source code inside temporarily docker container
+- generate a Docker images with label-schema included.